Luzkan/smells/content/smells/required-setup-or-teardown-code.md

 ## Required Setup or Teardown Code

-If after use of a class or a method, several lines of code are required to:
+If, after use of a class or method, several lines of code are required to:

 - set it properly up,
 - the environment requires specific actions beforehand and/or after its use,
 - clean up actions are required,

-then it is a _Required Setup or Teardown Code_ code smell.
+then there is a _Required Setup or Teardown Code_ code smell.
 This may indicate [improper abstraction level](./dubious-abstraction.md).

 ### Causation

-Some functionality was taken beyond the class during the development, and the need for their use inside of the class itself was overlooked.
+Some functionality was taken beyond the class during development, and the need for their use within the class itself was overlooked.

 ### Problems